BJMdotNET/prince-docs/projects/prince_pop_life.md

  > The portrait will be presented as a road trip taking in Paris, LA and New York.

 However, since then nothing has been heard about this project.

+Note that the movie is not listed @ https://www.wildbunch.biz/movie/ (if you search for "Prince" or "pop" nothing relevant comes up).